BlackrockDigital/startbootstrap/README.md

 Start Bootstrap
 ==============

-Better HTML Starter Templates for [Twitter Bootstrap](http://getbootstrap.com/)
+A growing library of HTML Starter Templates for [Twitter Bootstrap](http://getbootstrap.com/)

 Updated for Bootstrap v3.0.0